gvarmaslu/RNAseq_Faba-bean/README.md

 ```

 >
-NOTE: Before running the workflow one should install all dependent software/packages and set necessary environment paths to the working directly.
+NOTE: Before running the workflow one should install all dependent software/packages and set the necessary environment paths to the working directly.

 * Script to run the entire workflow